-HAMBURG, S. C. THE subscriber respectfully begs leave to apprise his friends and the Merchants of the upper districts generally, that he is thoroughly prepared to transact business as above, and, confident in his long experience in said business in this place, solicits a share of patronage.

-His storn being on Market Street, the most elevated part of Town, no danger from inundations need by apprehended.
+A CONTRACTOR HAMBURG, S. C.

+THE subscriber respectfully begs leave to apprise his friends and the Merchants of the upper districts generally, that he is thoroughly prepared to transact business as above, and, con-tident in his long experience in said business in this place, solicits a share of patronage.
+His store being on Market Street, the most elevated part of Town, no danger from inundations much he more beauted of the store beauted by the store being on the store from inundations and he merchanded. need be upprchended.
-need be apprehended.
 H. URQUHART.

 Nov.
 1st, 1841.
+72

-NEW IRON WORKS.
-THE undersigned take this method to inform the public at large that they have their new IRON WORKS in full operation, and are prepared to fill bills for any amount of HER CDING
+T NEW IRON WORKS.
+THE undersigned take this method to inform the public at large that they have their new IRON WORKS in full operation, and are prepared to fill bills for any amount of

+HREADNO

-Their Works are situated in Cherokee county, N.C. four miles north-west of the town of Murphy.
-Any person or persons wishing to purchase as much as 2240lbs. can have it delivered at any point withas 22400s, can have it delivered at any point within the bounds of the counties of Haywood, Macon, and Cherokee, North Carolina, or Union, Habersham or Gilmore, Georgia, at 7 cents per pound, or 64 cents delivered at the forge.
+Their Works are situated in Cherokee county, N.C., four miles north-west of the town of Murphy .--Any person or persons wishing to purchase as much as 2240 bs. can have it delivered at any point with- and, in consequence of the scarcity of money, as in the bounds of the counties of Haywood, Macon, and Cherokee, North Carolina, or Union, Habersham or Gilmore, Georgia, at 7 cents per pound, or 61 cents delivered at the forge.
 We warrant our Iron to be as good as any made in the State.
-We flatter ourselves that the quality of our Iron, together with the very low price at which we process to sail, will active. pose to sell, will entitle us to a good portion of the public patronage.
-Bills ferwarded to the proprietors will be strictly attended to.
+We flatter ourselves that the quality of our Iron, logether with the very low price at which we propose to sell, will entitle us to a good portion of the public patronage.
+Bills forwarded to the proprietors will be strictly attended to.
 Address BENJAMIN WARD, Murphy.

 January 7, 1842.